 The Belle of the Ozarks offers a 12-mile narrated cruise on Beaver Lake for visitors to enjoy.

-The cruise will not only give you the opportunity to learn more about the history of Eureka Springs, but it will also give you the opportunity to relax and possibly see some of the local wildlife.
+The cruise will not only allow you to learn more about the history of Eureka Springs, but it will also allow you to relax and possibly see some of the local wildlife.

 Get a Spa Treatment